 This part of the standard defines the models, structures and formats for a machine readable Portrayal Catalogue.
 The intent is for a Portrayal Catalogue to be delivered separately from product datasets such that it can be imported and interpreted to map Feature objects defined according to the Part 3 General Feature Model (GFM) into Drawing Instructions and symbolization.

 The actual contents of a Portrayal Catalogue need to be defined as part of a Product Specification using the mechanism and structures defined in this part.
-For example a product specification would include an input Schema derived from the abstract schema provided herein, a set of mapping rules, a set of symbols, linestyles, colors etc and make it available for use with product datasets.
+For example a product specification would include a set of mapping rules, a set of symbols, linestyles, colors etc and make it available for use with product datasets.

 This part includes mechanisms for portrayal of 2D vector data according to the GFM as well as Coverage data.
 It does not include drawing instructions and symbol structures intended for 3D portrayal.
-It does not include the generation of alarms and indications however this might be implemented using a very similar mechanism.
 It does not include the generation of pick reports or textual reports however the approach of exposing the content to mapping rules could be implemented to generate textual or html formatted output.

 Conformance